 Taking into account the number, the diversity and the complexity of the funds overseen by the Board and the aggregate amount of assets under management, your fund's Trustees have determined that the efficient conduct of the Board's affairs makes it desirable to delegate responsibility for certain specific matters to committees of the Board.
 The Executive Committee, Audit, Compliance and Risk Committee, and Board Policy and Nominating Committee are authorized to take action on certain matters as specified in their charters or in policies and procedures relating to the governance of the funds; with respect to other matters, these committees review and evaluate and make recommendations to the Trustees as they deem appropriate.
 The other committees also review and evaluate matters specified in their charters and make recommendations to the Trustees as they deem appropriate.
 Each committee may utilize the resources of your fund's independent staff, counsel and independent registered public accountants as well as other experts.
 The committees meet as often as appropriate, either in conjunction with regular meetings of the Trustees or otherwise.
-The membership and chair of each committee is chaired by an Independent Trustee and, except as noted below, the membership and chairs of each committee consist exclusively of Independent Trustees.
+The membership and chair of each committee are appointed by the Trustees upon recommendation of the Board Policy and Nominating Committee.
+Each committee is chaired by an Independent Trustee and, except as noted below, the membership and chairs of each committee consist exclusively of Independent Trustees.